 If you're feeling less than in the mood because of a yeast infection, let your partner know!
 Let them know what you're feeling and come up with activities that you both can enjoy while waiting for it to pass.

 As you continue your yeast infection treatment, keep communication open with your partner.
 If they experience any itchiness, tenderness, or swelling of the skin or parts of the genitals, they may want to get checked for a yeast infection, too.
 Even though yeast infections aren't STIs, it's entirely possible to pass the infection between sex partners.
 As long as you stay on top of regular screenings and take the proper precautions when engaging in sexual activity, you can reduce the risk of a recurring yeast infection.

 It's nothing to worry about and definitely not something to be ashamed of, as yeast infections are a regular part of life.
-That being said, it's important to talk with your doctor to find out more about your treatment options for yeast infections.
+That being said, it's important to talk with your doctor to find out more about your treatment options, like Fluconazole (Diflucan), for yeast infections.
 The sooner you catch it, the sooner you can treat it so you're not suffering uncomfortable symptoms.
 Stay on top of your overall health and wellness and consider making changes to your lifestyle if you experience frequent yeast infections.
 Sometimes something as simple as a diet change can help combat symptoms and boost your treatment's effectiveness.